OET Nursing Speaking: Role Plays, Samples & Practice

 What is an OET nursing speaking role play?

-A role play is a nurse-patient scenario based on a role card.
-You complete clinical communication tasks such as history taking, explaining care, and confirming next steps.
+A role play is a nurse-patient scenario with clinical communication tasks such as history taking, explaining care, and confirming next steps.

 Do you provide OET nursing speaking practice and samples?

 Yes.
-This page focuses on OET nursing speaking practice with role-play style prompts and guidance aligned to the official assessment criteria.
+This page focuses on OET nursing speaking practice with role-play style prompts and guidance aligned to published assessment focus areas.

 What score do I need for OET nursing speaking?